-I am an Italian based in Isafjordur, in the Westfjords region of Iceland.
+I am an Italian Travel Designer mostly based in Iceland.

-So far, I have been traveling the world for 14 years across more than 100 countries and lived in 12 different ones.
+So far, I have been traveling for 15 years across more than 100 countries and lived in 12 different ones.
 And counting....

 What places and activities do you specialize in?

-""I specialize in customized holidays across Iceland and Greenland.
-Having lived in both countries allows me to have a deeper insight about experiences not to miss when visiting these stunning countries."
+"I specialise in customised experiential holidays across Iceland and Greenland.
+Having lived in both countries allows me to have a deeper insight about places and activities not to miss when visiting these stunning countries."

 How did you get involved in travel?